ArneBachmann/sos/docs/TUTORIAL.md

 /SOS/ Created new revision r01 'First change' (+00/-00/±01/⇌00) summing 507 bytes in 1 files (33.93% SOS overhead)
 ```

-The output is a very condensed summary of changes.
+The output is a condensed summary of changes.
-It shows the created revision's number `01`, the commit message `First change`, the added, removed, modified and moved files, the number of bytes and files processed, and the percentage of data required by SOS to manage its metadata, usually in the range of less than a percent.
+It shows the created revision's number `01`, the commit message, the number of added, removed, modified and moved files, the number of bytes and files processed, and the percentage of metadata overhead occupied by SOS to manage the offline repository, which is usually less than one percent.

 To get an overview of the recent SOS commit history: